-MAHONEY: For us - the Committee to Protect Journalists - the most effective response is to keep the case in the public eye and to keep the pressure on various institutions.
+Mr. MAHONEY.
+For us-the Committee to Protect Journalists-the most effective response is to keep the case in the public eye and to keep the pressure on various institutions.
 Don't forget that the administration of justice in the European Union is a national thing.
-So you've got to - you've got to work with the national governments of EU member states first.
+So you've got to work with the national governments of EU member states first.
 But we bring these cases to the European Parliament, to the European Council.

-All these organizations, they don't really have much - have much power.
+All these organizations, they don't really have much power.
 That's why it's important that we have briefings like this to keep the pressure on the Maltese and the Slovak authorities.
-Otherwise, they'll just slink away into the darkness and these cases will not get proper justice because impunity is the big problem here and it's the same in Europe as it is in anywhere else.
+Otherwise, they'll just slink away into the darkness and these cases will not get proper justice because impunity is the big problem here, and it's the same in Europe as it is in anywhere else.

 So I would encourage you, if you are a journalist, to write about these cases and to follow it through.
 Like Jason was saying, he's started following it.
-That's the only way that you'll get - you'll get some justice.
+That's the only way that you'll get some justice.
 It's to make there be a political cost to killing journalists or suppressing freedom.
 If there is no political cost, there will be no justice.

-HOLCOVA: Yeah, I agree.
+Ms. HOLCOVA.
+Yes, I agree.
 Thank you for it.
-For us as a journalist, there - the most important answer to such a killing is to finish those stories, not to let them be unfinished, and even if you are not able to finish those stories, you should publish them even if they are not 100 percent ready.
+For us as journalists, the most important answer to such a killing is to finish those stories, not to let them be unfinished, and even if you are not able to finish those stories, you should publish them even if they are not 100 percent ready.
 We should publish them just to show what was going on behind, not to silence the voice that was actually digging into those stories, exposing those people who didn't want to be exposed, and expose those people.

-MASSARO: So I'd like to follow up on that question real quick - and, Matthew, just feel free to jump in whenever here in the Q&A session, OK - and that is to ask are there any thoughts on the panel of - you know, you're very right to state, Rob, that the administration of justice remains at the national level in the European Union and that's a really major piece of this.
+Mr. MASSARO.
+So I'd like to follow up on that question real quick-and, Matthew, just feel free to jump in whenever here in the Q&A session, Okay-and that is to ask, are there any thoughts on the panel of-you know, you're very right to state, Rob, that the administration of justice remains at the national level in the European Union and that's a really major piece of this.
 Are there actions that concerned Eurocrats in Brussels can take?

-MAHONEY: Absolutely there's a lot they can take - a lot of things they can do.
+Mr. MAHONEY.
+Absolutely, there's a lot of things they can do.
 We have seen the appointment of a special rapporteur for the Council of Europe.
 That's not the same, obviously, as the European Union but it is an important institution.
 It's older than the European Union, and we need to make sure that all those structures that do exist, including the European Parliament and the Commission, are aware of this and are able to prevail upon individual member states.
-There is moral and other pressure that can be brought on the administration of justice in these states and we certainly want to make sure that those institutions are active for those countries that are lining up to join the European Union like Montenegro, which we've mentioned, which has -
+There are moral and other pressures that can be brought on the administration of justice in these states and we certainly want to make sure that those institutions are active for those countries that are lining up to join the European Union like Montenegró, which we've mentioned, which has-

-MASSARO: Accession criteria.
+Mr. MASSARO.
+Accession criteria.